Hampton Hawes: Early life

 Hampton Hawes was born on November 13, 1928, in Los Angeles, California.
 His father, Hampton Hawes Sr., was minister of Westminster Presbyterian Church in Los Angeles.
 His mother, the former Gertrude Holman, was Westminster's church pianist.
-Hawes' first experience with the piano was as a toddler sitting on his mother's lap while she practiced.
-He was reportedly able to pick out fairly complex tunes by the age of three.
+Hawes taught himself as a boy.

 Later life and career

 Hawes was self-taught; by his teens he was playing with the leading jazz musicians on the West Coast, including Dexter Gordon, Wardell Gray, Art Pepper, Shorty Rogers, and Teddy Edwards.
 His second professional job, at 18, was playing for eight months with the Howard McGhee Quintet at the Hi De Ho Club, in a group that included Charlie Parker.
-By late 1947, Hawes' reputation was leading to studio recording work.
-Early studio dates included work for George L. "Happy" Johnson, Teddy Edwards, Sonny Criss, and Shorty Rogers.
+By late 1947, Hawes' reputation had led to studio-recording work.
+Artists from these early session dates included George L. "Happy" Johnson, Teddy Edwards, Sonny Criss, and Shorty Rogers.
 From 1948 to 1952, he was recorded live on several occasions at Los Angeles-area jazz clubs including The Haig, The Lighthouse, and The Surf Club.
 By December 1952, he had recorded eight songs under his own name for Prestige Records with a quartet featuring Larry Bunker on vibraphone.

 After serving in the U.S. Army in Japan from 1952 to 1954, Hawes formed his own trio, with bassist Red Mitchell and drummer Chuck Thompson.
 The three-record Trio sessions made by this group in 1955 on Contemporary Records were considered some of the finest records to come out of the West Coast at the time.
-The next year, Hawes added guitarist Jim Hall for the All Night Sessions.
+The next year, Hawes added guitarist Jim Hall for the All Night Session! album.
 These were three records made during a non-stop overnight recording session.

 After a six-month national tour in 1956, Hawes won the "New Star of the Year" award in Down Beat magazine, and "Arrival of the Year" in Metronome.
 The following year, he recorded in New York City with Charles Mingus on the album Mingus Three (Jubilee, 1957).